terrancelaw/Duet/README.md

 ## Supplemental Materials

-Other supplemental materials associated with the paper can be found [here](https://github.com/DuetPairComp/supplemental).
+The supplemental materials associated with the paper can be found [here](https://github.com/DuetPairComp/supplemental).

 ## Contact